rodneyshupe/Cookbook/Recipes/SoupsAndStews/SplitPeaAndHamSoup.rst

 Directions
 ----------

-1. In a large stock pot, cover peas with 2 quarts cold water and soak overnight.
-If you need a faster method, simmer the peas gently for 2 minutes, and then soak for 1 hour.
+1. In a large stock pot, cover the peas with 2 quarts cold water and soak overnight.
+For a faster method, simmer the peas gently for 2 minutes, then soak for 1 hour.
-2. Once peas are soaked, add ham bone, onion, salt, pepper and marjoram.
+2. Add the ham bone, onion, salt, pepper, and marjoram to the soaked peas.
-   Cover, bring to boil and then simmer for 1 1/2 hours, stirring occasionally.
+   Cover, bring to a boil, then simmer for 1 1/2 hours, stirring occasionally.
-3. Remove bone; cut off meat, dice and return meat to soup.
-Add celery, carrots and potatoes.
-Cook slowly, uncovered for 30 to 40 minutes, or until vegetables are tender.
+3. Remove the bone; cut off the meat, dice it, and return it to the soup.
+Add the celery, carrots, and potatoes.
+Cook slowly, uncovered, for 30 to 40 minutes, until the vegetables are tender.